 How it works

-You mount the bucket via a managed endpoint and get a POSIX-compatible interface.
-Read, write, list - same as a local disk.
+You mount the bucket via a managed endpoint and get a POSIX-compatible interface on EC2, Lambda, EKS, and ECS.
 Your existing tools and applications don’t need to know it’s S3 underneath.

 Pricing